๐Ÿ†˜Crisis Management

 • National security intersection means organizations must coordinate with law enforcement and intelligence agencies during response

-• Long-term psychological impact on employees and communities requires sustained mental health resources beyond immediate physical recovery
+• Long-term psychological impact on employees and communities requires sustained mental health resources well beyond immediate physical recovery

 Public Health Emergencies

-• Communication credibility becomes paramount; organizations must balance transparency with avoiding panic while coordinating with health authorities
+• Communication credibility becomes paramount; organizations must balance transparency with avoiding panic while coordinating with public health authorities

-Compare: Workplace violence vs. terrorist attacks—both threaten physical safety, but workplace violence typically involves internal actors and localized impact, while terrorism involves external actors with broader targets.
+Compare: Workplace violence vs. terrorist attacks: both threaten physical safety, but workplace violence typically involves internal actors and localized impact, while terrorism involves external actors with broader targets.
 Response protocols differ: workplace violence emphasizes de-escalation and HR intervention, terrorism requires evacuation and law enforcement coordination.

 Technology and Infrastructure Failures

 These crises stem from breakdowns in the systems organizations depend on to operate.
-The common thread is that technological dependence creates vulnerability—the more critical the system, the more catastrophic the failure.
+The common thread is that technological dependence creates vulnerability.
+The more critical the system, the more catastrophic the failure.

 Technological Crises